desteves/aws-oidc-typescript/README.md

 # aws-oidc-typescript 🚧🦺🏗️ WORK IN PROGRESS

-A Pulumi template to create required AWS resources to set up ESC in the Pulumi Cloud.
+A Pulumi template to quickly create AWS resources for AWS OIDC in a new Pulumi Cloud ESC Environment

 The template lives in the `infra/` subfolder